 Although cloud service providers ensure flexibility and integrity, organizations may find it challenging to switch their services from vendor to vendor.
 Frequent integrations and hosting current cloud applications on another platform cause interoperability issues.

 In addition, with cloud computing, organization get limited or no control to it since the cloud infrastructure is completely owned, managed and monitored by the service providers.
 Organizations can only manage and control the data, applications, and associated services, not the backend infrastructure itself.

-As cloud computing entirely runs over internet, if your internet connection goes down or offline, you won’t be able to access any of your servers, data or applications from the cloud.
+As cloud computing entirely runs over the internet, if your internet connection goes down or offline, you won’t be able to access any of your servers, data or applications from the cloud.
 In addition, with the increasing number of cloud users, the server can go down or come up against technical outages, which can cause temporary hindrance to your business processing.

 Regardless of its disadvantages, cloud computing still remains strong and on top of organizational needs.
 It still has a bright future with its user base increasing persistently and more big players attracted towards it.
-Hence, it can be concluded that Cloud technology is harder to ignore in current digitally connected business world.
+Hence, it can be concluded that Cloud technology is harder to ignore in the current digitally connected business world.